Assessing Different Reform Frameworks

 Strand Three: Implications for the wider public

-The third strand is exploring what legal gender status means for the general public, and whether it matters to individuals in their everyday lives.
-It is also examining attitudes to different legal reform options among different communities.
+The third strand explored what legal gender status means for the general public, and whether it matters to individuals in their everyday lives.
+It is also examined attitudes to different legal reform options among different communities.

 Strand Four: Statutory and administrative implications